-Gold Reef City is a large amusement park south of Johannesburg.
+is a large amusement park south of Johannesburg.
 Located on an old gold mine, the park is themed around the gold rush on the Witwatersrand.
 The park staff dress in period costumes of the 1880s, and the buildings on the park are designed to mimic the same period.
-There is a museum dedicated to gold mining on the grounds where it is possible to see a gold-containing ore vein and see how real gold is poured into barrels.

-Sun City is an internationally distinguished casino resort is located in the deep bushveld and will take your breath away.
-It features endless entertainment opportunities like golf (on the famous Gary Player golf course frequented by top players such as Ernie Els and Tiger Woods), catch the man-made waves at The Valley of Waves, and stay in some of the best luxurious hotels in the country.
+is an internationally distinguished casino resort is located in the deep bushveld and will take your breath away.
+It features endless entertainment opportunities like golf (on the famous Gary Player golf course frequented by top players such as Ernie Els and Tiger Woods), catch the man-made waves at The Valley of Waves.